Social Wellness: A Determining Factor For Employee Wellness At Work

 - Participate in different activities together, e.g., lunch and learn sessions at work, office wellness challenges, being a member of an exercise group, etc.

-- Healthy employees feel a sense of belonging to the workplace and they leave a positive impact on others as well.
+- Healthy employees feel a sense of belonging to the Workplace and leave a positive impact on others.

 Related: 21 Positive Thinking Ideas For A Workplace To Encourage